giantswarm/rfc/alias-forwarder-email-service/README.md

 ## Current setup

-In case of urgency, customers can open urgent tickets by sending an email to urgent@giantswarm.io.
+In case of urgency, customers can open urgent tickets by sending an email to our urgent mail address.
 This will automatically create a ticket in Opsgenie.

 In case of non-urgent need, customers can open tickets by sending an email to support@giantswarm.io.
 This will automatically be forwarded to the #support channel in Slack.